CorrelAid/coc/2019_meetup_berlin/coc.md

 ### Need help?

+We are aware that CorrelAid should have a dedicated person / team to take care of reports of violations of this code of conduct independent from the CorrelAid board / core team.
+Unfortunately, we have not made this a priority in the past but we are dedicated to changing this over the course of the next months.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Frie Preu.
+In the meantime, we are confident that the following members of the CorrelAid Core Team will do a good job at supporting you if you are being harassed, if you notice that someone else is being harassed, or if you have any other concerns:

 Adapted from https://user2019.r-project.org/coc/ and https://ropensci.org/code-of-conduct/.